-Sun., June 6 Nome
+Fri., June 3 Nome

-Today is arrival day in Nome where you are met by your guide, Peg Abbott, at the Nome Airport.
-The plan is to rest and relax after your travels.
-If you arrive in time, feel free to explore the town or bird the tundra habitats near our hotel; our accommodations are ideally situated on the shore of Norton, which could sport a partial cover of ice and snow.
-Plan to explore at your own pace since flights arrive throughout the day and into the evening.
+Today is arrival day in Nome where you are met by your guides at the Nome Airport.
+We start right in with birding, often seeing exciting species on the short drive from town to our accommodations which are ideally situated on the shore of Norton Sound.
+Flights arrive throughout the day and into the evening.
 Those arriving in time can join our guide for an informal dinner at a local restaurant.
-Accommodations at the Aurora Inn, Nome (D)